- As low as $152/Night

 - Private vacation home

-Splendid Spectacular 3 bedroom home near historic downtown Beaufort.
+Spectacular Stunning 3 bedroom home near historic downtown Beaufort.
 Great for family vacations and Marine Corp graduations at Parris Island.
 Located 5 mins. from downtown Beaufort and 15 mins. from the beach.

 .